iritkatriel/cpython/Doc/library/traceback.rst

 --------------

 This module provides a standard interface to extract, format and print stack traces of Python programs.
-It exactly mimics the behavior of the Python interpreter when it prints a stack trace.
-This is useful when you want to print stack traces under program control, such as in a "wrapper" around the interpreter.
+It can mimic the behavior of the Python interpreter when it prints a stack trace, which is useful when you want to print stack traces under program control.
+It is also more flexible than the interpreter's default traceback printout, so it is possible to configure certain aspects of the output.

 .. index:: object: traceback